lukemunsch/promo-sales-review/README.md

 ### Remote Deployment

-thisis how it is remotely deployed
+this is how it is remotely deployed

 ## Credits

 The project was inspired by the Love Sandwiches walkthrough.
 Thank you to the Code Institute for showing me the processes required to create a project like this.

-Thank you to the following people and sites for their advice and contributions to helping me understand and be able to confidently create this project;
+Thank you to the following people and sites for their advice and contributions to helping me understand and be able to confidently create this project:

 - Chris Quinn - Mentor
 - Iryna Sanzhara - Slack